JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 1. Install Oculus and Revive by following the steps in the Installation section of their [github](https://github.com/LibreVR/Revive).
 2. Purchase and install [Stormland](https://www.oculus.com/experiences/rift/1360938750683878/?ranking_trace=117254459210015_1360938750683878_SKYLINEWEB_15sLveFiOUbKwuHmu) from the [Oculus Store](https://www.oculus.com/).

+#### Optional (Can't Install):
-There is a bug with the Oculus software that results in the inability to install any software purchased from [Oculus](https://www.oculus.com/experiences/rift/).
-If you experience this bug you must set a new location for your Oculus saved games.
+Some users encounter an Oculus bug that results in the inability to install titles purchased from [Oculus](https://www.oculus.com/experiences/rift/).
+This can be resolved by setting a different default location for your Oculus games.
 After doing this the games will install and run normally.

 Ensure that the location you are saving your downloaded Oculus games to is not _C:\Program Files\Oculus_.